RULES & REGULATIONS

 Ticket Sales Policy

 Tickets purchased through a third-party provider are NOT authentic and cannot be guaranteed.
-All tickets MUST be purchased through the Appalachian Fair website -- www.appalachianfair.com or in our Ticket Office -- 423.477.1420.
+All tickets MUST and may only be purchased through the Appalachian Fair website -- www.appalachianfair.com or in our Box Office -- 423.477.1420.
 Lost and stolen tickets are the responsibility of the purchaser.
 All tickets, coupons, etc become void after the last day of the fair.

 Smile!
 Photo, video and audio may be taken for promotional purposes.
 By entering the Appalachian Fair, you consent, waive all rights to royalties and release the Appalachian Fair of any liability.
 You agree to your likeness being used, published or reproduced in any and all media which can be used, now or in the future, for any purpose by or in connection with the Appalachian Fair.

 Washington County EMS will provide emergency medical services.
-For all first aid and medical emergencies go to the First Aid station located next to the Museum Building and the Appalachian Arena.
+For all first aid and medical emergencies go to the First Aid station located next to the Museum Building and the Appalachian Arena or contact fair personnel.

 Security / Traffic Assistance

 Security is directed by the Washington County Sheriff's Office.
 As a safety precaution, the Appalachian Fair along with the Washington County Sheriff's Office encourage parents to take a photo of your child/children before entering the fairgrounds.
-In the event that you become separated, this will allow us to quickly share a photo of the missing child/children around the grounds with other officers and staff to bring about a quick reunion.
+In the event that you become separated, this will allow fair personnel and the WCSO to quickly share a photo of the missing child/children around the grounds with other officers and staff to bring about a quick reunion.
 Traffic assistance is provided by the Washington County Sheriff's Office.

 COVID exposure is an inherent risk in any public location where people are present.
 Guests should only attend after evaluating their own health risks.
 Purchase of a ticket and entry onto the fairgrounds constitutes your understanding of these risks and your willingness to undertake the risk of exposure.